 +33 01 58 36 60 60

 Many of the scenes from Midnight in Paris were filmed at this grand dame on Rue du Faubourg Saint-Honoré.
-The Panoramic Suite, with views of Sacré-Coeur, Montmartre and the Opera Garnier, is where Rachel McAdams and Owen Wilson’s characters stayed in the film and it looks just at is did in on screen with its purple and white floral bedspread and drapes.
-That room costs a pretty penny, but all the guest rooms at Le Bristol are beautiful.
-They’re decorated with antique mirrors and Louis XV furnishings and works of art from the family who owns the hotels personal art collection.
-Le Bristol even employs its own team of artisans to refurbish the antique furnishings regularly so they stay in tip-top condition.
+The Panoramic Suite, with views of Sacré-Coeur, Montmartre and the Opera Garnier, is where Rachel McAdams and Owen Wilson’s characters stayed in the film and it looks just as it did on screen with its purple and white floral bedspread and drapes.
+That room costs a pretty penny, but all the guest rooms at Le Bristol are beautifully decorated with antique mirrors, Louis XV furnishings and works of art from the owner’s personal collection.
+Le Bristol even employs its own team of artisans who refurbish the antique furnishings regularly so they stay in tip-top condition.
 Le Bristol’s three Michelin star restaurant Epicure is one of the best in Paris.

 112 Rue du Faubourg Saint-Honré

 When you step into Le Royal Monceau, you immediately sense that this hotel is different from the other “Palaces” in Paris.
 More playful and irreverent, the hotel gift shop is an art bookshop, there’s a movie theater off of the lobby serving popcorn and champagne and macaron-master Pierre Hermé is the pastry chef.
 Philippe Stark is responsible for the interior design and he took inspiration from an artist’s work studio in the guest rooms featuring mirrored surfaces, contemporary artworks and guitars.